 A rather different version of Tarot as it does not follow the numerology and suit system, but rather relies on the four elements and the archetypes of the various animals it depicts.
 Nicely rendered pen & ink illustrations.
 A must for those that are interested in Spirit/Totem/Animals.

 8. Tarot of the Holy Light:

-A hard-to-find deck (usually it has to be ordered in from the USA).
-This is deck has to be seen to be believed – it’s mad.
+This hard-to-find deck (mainly available only in the USA) has to be seen to be believed – it’s mad!
+In the best possible sense.
 The images are both antiquated and modern, with rather psychedelic and trippy montages.
-To give you a taste: The Queen of Cups is a winged serpent-mermaid with two tails, and she’s squirting streams of water out of her nipples…
+To give you a taste: The Queen of Cups is a winged serpent-mermaid with two tails, squirting streams of water from her nipples…

 9. Sun and Moon Tarot:

 A deck that would likely appeal to a younger audience, but that by no means it’s childish!
-The illustrations are very quirky and charmingly naïve.
-Multicultural characters, some even donning dreadlocks, and some interesting motifs.
+The illustrations are charmingly quirky and naïve.

 10. Ostara Tarot: